Dame Sesenne Descartes 1914-2010

 St. Lucia’s Queen of folk culture, Dame Sesenne Descartes has died at the age of 96.
 The Folk Research Centre extends condolences to her family and home community of La Pointe, Mon Repos.

 In 2005, she was declared by the Folk Research Centre a National Cultural Hero.
 From her discovery by the late Harold Simmons and Eric Branford in the fifties, Dame Sesenne has inspired several generations of St. Lucia with her unique voice and her musical compositions.
+The easiest method to learn music composition is to by heart tiny fragments of the music.
+Then slowly learn to alter and join those fragments in unique patterns.
+The procedure of altering helps you to understand it better.
+From this website, you will find that this is similar to the way how composers where traditionally instructed.

 The Folk Research Centre is preparing for publication a biography of the famous folk singer.
 Following is an excerpt from the forthcoming book.